dpbriggs/redis-oxide-py/README.rst

 Sentinel support
 ^^^^^^^^^^^^^^^^

-redis-py can be used together with `Redis Sentinel <https://redis.io/topics/sentinel>`_ to discover Redis nodes.
-You need to have at least one Sentinel daemon running in order to use redis-py's Sentinel support.
+redis-oxide-py can be used together with `Redis Sentinel <https://redis.io/topics/sentinel>`_ to discover Redis nodes.
+You need to have at least one Sentinel daemon running in order to use redis-oxide-py's Sentinel support.

-Connecting redis-py to the Sentinel instance(s) is easy.
+Connecting redis-oxide-py to the Sentinel instance(s) is easy.
 You can use a Sentinel connection to discover the master and slaves network addresses:

 .. code-block:: python